 What about scarring?

 Both FUE and FUT will leave some form of scarring.
 FUE will be in the form of tiny punch holes which are effectively undetectable due to the uniform spread of donor sites.
 With FUT there will be a linear scar however at Lindsey medical we use the trichophytic closure technique, this method creates a bevel which basically allows a neat overlap of the two donor scars when they are joined to reform the scalp.
 The beveled edge allows a much neater scar line and also allows hair follicles to grow through the scar, thus softening any potential scaring even further.
 Once again, scarring is down to the individual’s own physiology.
 Some people will naturally scar more than others.
-Dr Lindsey will create the smallest and least noticeable scar possible see here for video explaining scars.
+Dr Lindsey will create the smallest and least noticeable scar possible.

 What would a typical day be like for surgery?